sy2002/HWD-Perceptron/client/README.md

 * The REST API call to the Python server is performed asynchronously.
-The data is transmitted by concatenating the number stream that represents the image to the request.
+The data is transmitted by concatenating the number stream that represents the pixels of the image to the request.
 Example:

   ```
   http://localhost:5000/recognize?imgdata=-1,-1,-1, ...